-Amos Fofung Nkunchoh is a multi-talented journalist with an intrinsic passion for investigative, Environmental and conflict reporting based in Buea - Cameroon.
-With close to three years of experience in print, radio broadcast and multimedia, he has uncovered and reported many ground-breaking stories.
+Amos Fofung Nkunchoh (pen name, Amos Fofung) is a multi-talented journalist with an intrinsic passion for investigative, Environmental and conflict reporting based in USA.
+With over four years of experience in print, radio broadcast and multimedia, he has uncovered and reported many ground-breaking stories in Cameroon.
 Top of which is the threatening Anglophone Crisis in the two English Speaking Regions of Cameroon.
-Amos alongside two other journalist were arrested on the wake of the Anglophone Crisis (February 9, 2017) in Buea and ferried to Yaounde where he was declared not guilty of all charges levied on him but only got released after spending six months at the dreaded Kondengui Prison.
-He currently is the Littoral and South West Bureau chief of the Lone English Language Daily Newspaper in Cameroon, The Guardian Post.
-In addition to independent regional outlets, Amos has written for US Blasting News, Crowdpondent, LeGideon Magazine, Cameroon Concord, Face2Face Africa and New Care Africa.
-Amos is equally the Assistant Secretary General of the Buea Chapter of the Cameroon Association of English Speaking journalist, CAMASEJ He holds a B.Sc in Journalism and Mass Communication and is looking forward to enroll for an M.A in Global Media and Communication.
+He served as the Littoral and South West Bureau chief of the Lone English Language Daily Newspaper in Cameroon, The Guardian Post.
+He is currently a freelance reporter in the DMV In addition to independent regional outlets, Amos has written for US Blasting News, Crowdpondent, LeGideon Magazine, Cameroon Concord, Face2Face Africa, TeboPost, Pan African Vision and New Care Africa.
+He holds a B.Sc in Journalism and Mass Communication and is looking forward to enroll for an M.A in Global Media and Communication or so.

 Cameroon, a nation which less than eight years ago could pride itself among the “most” peaceful countries in Africa is now at the threshold of an inferno with many raising fears of a possible replay of the sad tale that plagued Rwanda in 1994.
 Today, Cameroon is fighting a war on two fronts with civilians and military casualties raising at a geometric rate.
 In its Northern regions, the Nigerian-oriented terrorist sect, Boko Haram and the Anglophone crisis in its English speaking regions threaten to tear the agile nation apart.